-- 2.1 The full breakdown of votes cast for the projects during June, July and early August 2016 can be found in Appendix A. - 2.2 4 new projects were submitted, and 9 projects were carried forward from the previous voting round.
-A summary of all 13 projects together with details on funding amounts requested (including any match funding) is attached at Appendix B. - 2.3 The projects with the highest number of votes were: - Windsor Horse Rangers New Tack Room/Tractor Shed, with a total of 1,018 votes.
-They have not requested any match funding. - Alexander Devine Children's Hospice Service, with a total of 273 votes.
-They have requested match funding of £2,848. - Family Friends in Windsor & Maidenhead, with a total of 272 votes.
-They have requested match funding of £5,000. - 2.4 Although it is made clear to projects when submitting an application that votes are invited from 'RBWM residents' and all voters are required to submit a post code, votes continue to be received from out-of-Borough residents (in this round a total of 33% 3% more than the last voting round). - 2.5 The project that received the most out-of-borough votes was Windsor Horse Rangers New Tack Room/Tractor Shed, which drew 339 out-of-Borough votes from its total of 1,018 votes (33%).
-This was followed by Alexander Devine Children's Hospice Service, which received 159 out of Borough votes from its total of 273 (58%).
-Individuals are able to cast votes for more than one project. - 2.6 The total number of votes cast was 2,005.
-This is an increase from the last round of 948 votes. - 2.7 As per previous voting rounds, the Council has made specific efforts to raise awareness and encourage participation.
-A marketing strategy has been devised to give this project publicity amongst the residents for voting as well as to encourage projects to join and take part.
-This includes the use of social media specifically Facebook and Twitter, signposting groups who approach the Council for grants and other financial assistance back to the PB scheme and regular canvassing of Parish Councils and community groups who are part of the One Borough Partnership.
-The Council is also able to publicise the scheme and encourage additional projects through the marketing channels available via Greenredeem.
+- 2.1 The full breakdown of votes cast for the projects during September, October and November 2016 can be found in Appendix A. - 2.2 1 new project was submitted, and 9 projects were carried forward from the previous round.
+A summary of all 10 projects together with details on funding amounts requested (including any match funding) is attached at Appendix B. - 2.3 The projects with the highest number of votes were: - Salvation Youth Trust Youth Archery Project, with a total of 60 votes.
+They have requested match funding of £4,806. - The East Berkshire Multiple Sclerosis Society, with a total of 23 votes.
+They have not requested any match funding. - Radian Group Sawyers Close Upcycling Project, with a total of 17 votes.
+They have not requested any match funding. - 2.4 Although it is made clear to projects when submitting an application that votes are invited from 'RBWM residents' and all voters are required to submit a postcode, votes continue to be received from out-of-borough residents (in this round a total of 23% 10% fewer than the last voting round). - 2.5 The project that received the most out-of-borough votes was Salvation Youth Trust Youth Archery Project, which drew 12 out-of-borough votes from its total of 60.
+This was followed by Radian Group Sawyers Close Upcycling Project, which received 7 out-of-borough votes from its total of 17.
+Individuals are able to cast votes for more than one project. - 2.6 The total number of votes cast was 159.
+This is a reduction from the last round by 1,846 votes (a 92% fall). - 2.7 Reasons for the drop could be that this voting round has included a selection of smaller, more specialist projects.
+7 of the 10 projects have also previously participated in 4 or more voting rounds without success, suggesting that residents may have grown apathetic towards the current selection. - 2.8 The Council will continue to make efforts to raise awareness and encourage participation.
+A marketing strategy has been devised to give publicity amongst residents for voting as well as to encourage projects to join and take part.
+This includes the use of social media specifically Facebook and Twitter, signposting groups who approach the Council for grants and other financial assistance back to the PB scheme and regular canvassing of Parish Councils and community groups

-- 2.8 At the time of writing, no projects have so far been nominated for the next round of voting.
-As from April 2016, school based projects are now no longer eligible to take part in the Neighbourhood Voting Scheme as, proposals from state funded schools are now included in the new Schools Participatory Budgeting Scheme. - 2.9 Four of the 13 projects in the current round of voting have identified or anticipate other funding or support and have bid for a matched funding award. - 2.10 Two of the projects received less than 2% of the vote.
+- who are part of the One Borough Partnership.
+The Council is also able to publicise the scheme and encourage additional projects through the marketing channels available via Greenredeem. - 2.9 Two new projects have so far been nominated to participate in the next round of voting.
+Since April 2016, school based projects no longer take part in the Neighbourhood Voting Scheme as proposals from state funded schools are now included in the Schools Participatory Budgeting Scheme. - 2.10 2 of the 10 projects in the current round of voting have identified or anticipate other funding or support and have bid for a matched funding award. - 2.11 One of the projects received less than 2% of the vote. - 2.12 At the August 2016 meeting of the CPBSC, Members approved that the timetable of voting rounds would be revised.
+Four rather than six voting rounds were agreed, with £9,000 being made available for each round. - 2.13 It was also requested at the August 2016 CPBSC that an appendix be included to remind Members which schemes had been allocated funds over the previous two years.
+This has been included in Appendix C.